WeCreativez WhatsApp Support

 How to Treat Acne Marks?

-Treatment options for acne marks vs acne scars differ.
+Treatment options for acne marks and acne scars differ.
 There are specific treatments for each type of acne mark.

-Red marks are typically treated with vascular laser and micro-needling radio frequency while brown marks require pico laser treatment.
+Red marks are typically treated with vascular laser and radiofrequency microneedling, while brown marks often respond better to pigment-focused treatments such as pico laser.

-It is not uncommon to have a mix of red and brown marks which means that you might require a range of treatments to treat both types of acne marks.
+It is also common to have a mix of red and brown marks, which means you may need a combination of treatments to address both redness and pigmentation.

 Micro-needling Radiofrequency